 Consider your packaging

-Packaging design is an important consideration not just for aesthetic reasons (who doesn’t get excited about the unboxing experience?) but to help your product arrive in one piece.
+Packaging design is an important consideration not just for aesthetic reasons (who doesn’t get excited about the unboxing experience?) but to ensure your product arrives in one piece.
 Third parties are often experts at wrapping fragile goods but making sure the retail packaging itself is fit for shipping is also important to avoid disappointing your backers.

 Where in the world?

 Interested?
-We thought you might be.
 Get in touch with one of James and James’s expert fulfilment consultants to discuss your specific needs.